aantron/better-enums/doc/demo/101-special-values.md

 There are many possible variations of these policies, but I think most of them can be encoded in a reasonable fashion using the tools Better Enums provides.
 Enjoy!

+%% description = Encoding project policies for static enforcement using Better Enums.